dwipalshrirao/food-delivery-ecommerce-website/README.md

 # Food-delivery-ecommerce-website
   This is food delivery website which is near about complete solution for **Restautent**.
   Python with Django framework is used in this project.

+  Deployed on vps server.
+You can check on [www.dwipal.codevedic.com](https://dwipal.codevedic.com)

   ## Project look:

   <!-- ![website look](https://github.com/dwipalshrirao/food-delivery-ecommerce-website/blob/main/website_look.gif) -->